← Medical Devices & Procedures

 What it is

-Cryoablation is a minimally invasive cancer treatment that uses extreme cold to destroy cancer cells.
-It involves inserting a probe into the tumor under imaging guidance and freezing the cells to induce cell death.
+Cryoablation is a minimally invasive treatment that uses extreme cold to destroy cancer cells.
+It involves inserting a thin probe into the tumor under imaging guidance and freezing the cells, causing them to die.

 What research shows

-Studies suggest that cryoablation is effective in treating various types of cancer, including liver, lung, and prostate cancer.
-Evidence indicates that cryoablation can achieve high local control rates, with some studies reporting tumor response rates of up to 90%.
-However, more research is needed to determine the long-term survival benefits and optimal patient selection.
+Studies suggest that cryoablation is effective in treating various types of cancer, including breast, lung, kidney, and liver cancer.
+Evidence indicates that cryoablation can achieve high local control rates, with some studies reporting complete tumor response rates of up to 90%.
+However, more research is needed to determine its long-term efficacy and optimal patient selection.

 Current status

-Cryoablation is a viable treatment option for patients with localized or oligometastatic cancer who are not candidates for surgery or other treatments.
-However, its limitations include the risk of complications, such as nerve damage, and the need for careful patient selection.
+Cryoablation is a promising treatment option for patients with early-stage or locally recurrent cancer who are not suitable for surgery or other treatments.
+However, its limitations include the potential for incomplete tumor destruction and the need for further research to determine its optimal use.

 Moderate evidence